Marvin's Room (film): Plot

-Bessie's doctor has informed her that she has leukemia (the same disease from which her and Lee's mother died in their youth) and needs a bone marrow transplant, so she turns to her sister for help.
-Lee, in turn, turns to her 10-year-old son Charlie and 17-year-old son Hank, the latter of whom has been in a mental institution for setting fire to his mother's house.
-However, the rebellious Hank says that he will not submit to the test to find a bone-marrow match.
+Bessie's doctor has informed her she has leukemia (the same disease from which her and Lee's mother died) and needs a bone marrow transplant, so she turns to her sister Lee for help.
+Lee believes her sons Charlie and Hank may be a match, so she goes to get Hank.
+He apologizes to her for burning down the house, and they leave for Florida to stay with Bessie.